zdu-strong/transparent-republic/README.md

 ✅ To appoint key national officials — including the President, State Governors, Supreme Court Justices, Military Commanders, and National Budget Teams.<br/>

-✅ To revoke any such appointee via majority internal vote.<br/>
+✅ To revoke any government official, including law enforcement personnel, via majority internal vote.<br/>

 It cannot legislate, command, or administer.
 Its sole role is to authorize and de-authorize with full transparency.<br/>